 By Malrey Head | Monday, April 16, 2018 | Atlanta, GA

 The arts, autos, and monkeys.
-These were among the industrial design projects at the Capstone Design Expo on April 24.
+These were among the industrial design projects at the Capstone Design Expo this month.

 Seven teams from the ID/ME (Industrial Design/Mechanical Engineering) Multidisciplinary Capstone Design course entered this spring’s Expo.
 It is a showcase of Georgia Tech’s graduating seniors presenting projects designed and built during the course.

 The ID/ME student projects ranged from the arts-inspired to various levels of autonomous vehicles.

 The course is taught by Wayne Li and Stephen Sprigle, professors in the School of Industrial Design.
 It is an interdisciplinary course that integrates industrial design and mechanical engineering.
 Students from both disciplines take the course and teams are combinations of students.

 The studio is patterned off of a design consultancy/studio model, and students work on multi-disciplinary teams on real-world, client projects, Li said.
 The students run through a complete design process: customer/user discovery, empathy, ideation (sketches and models), prototyping, testing, and refinement/evaluation.

 There are three phases to the assignment: research, design, and implementation.
 Let’s look at the design phase and see how the teams fared.

 Team Advanced Heads Up Display